Traversing combinatorial 0/1-polytopes via optimization: Prefix graphs and history-free implementation

 \subsection{Suffix trees and branchings}

 We now describe how to equip Algorithm~G with additional data structures so that it does not need to store any previously visited vertices.

-The key observation is that the suffixes of any genlex ordering form binary tree structure.
+The key observation is that the suffixes of a genlex ordering have a binary tree structure.
 Formally, let $L$ be a genlex ordering of a set~$X\seq\{0,1\}^n$.
 The \defi{suffix tree} $\cT(L)$ is an ordered rooted tree whose vertices are all possible suffixes of~$X$, with the following adjacencies; see Figure~\ref{fig:suffix-tree}: \begin{itemize}[itemsep=0ex,parsep=0ex,leftmargin=2.5ex] \item the empty suffix~$\varepsilon$ is the root of~$\cT(L)$; \item for every suffix~$s$ of length $k$, its children in~$\cT(L)$ are the suffixes of length~$k+1$ that have $s$ as a common suffix, and the order of children from left to right corresponds to the order of the suffixes in~$L$. \end{itemize} Note that the set of leaves of~$\cT(L)$ equals~$X$, and the sequence of leaves in~$\cT(L)$ from left to right equals~$L$.
 Furthermore, every vertex in~$\cT(L)$ has either one or two children.

 When producing a genlex ordering~$L$, Algorithm~G traverses the leaves of the suffix tree~$\cT(L)$.
 To obtain a history-free implementation, it is enough to store information about the current leaf and the branchings on the path from that leaf to the root.
-Formally, for any $x\in X$ we define
+Formally, for~$x\in X$ we define

 and we refer to $B(x)$ as the set of \defi{branchings of~$x$}.
 This definition is independent of~$L$ and hence of~$\cT(L)$.
-Note however that in any suffix tree~$\cT(L)$ and for any leaf~$x\in X$, we have $i\in B(x)$ if and only if the node in distance~$i$ from~$x$ in~$\cT(L)$ (which has depth $n-i$ in the tree) has two children; see Figure~\ref{fig:branchings}.
+Note however that in a suffix tree~$\cT(L)$ and for a leaf~$x\in X$, we have $i\in B(x)$ if and only if the node in distance~$i$ from~$x$ in~$\cT(L)$ (which has depth $n-i$ in the tree) has two children; see Figure~\ref{fig:branchings}.